gatsbyjs/gatsby/docs/docs/how-to/sourcing-data/sourcing-from-kontent-ai.md

 ### Continuous deployment

 To keep your site static but always up to date with the latest content from Kontent.ai, it helps to set up automatic deployment whenever your published content changes.
-Here, you can see how to set that up using [Netlify](https://docs.netlify.com/site-deploys/create-deploys/#deploy-with-git), but the principle is similar using other services like [Gatsby Cloud](https://support.gatsbyjs.com/hc/en-us/articles/360052324654-Connecting-to-Kontent), or [Travis CI](https://travis-ci.org/), etc...
+Read the [Gatsby Cloud](https://support.gatsbyjs.com/hc/en-us/articles/360052324654-Connecting-to-Kontent) instructions to learn more.

 For automatic deployment from Netlify you'll want to [create a new build hook](https://docs.netlify.com/configure-builds/build-hooks/) with a name like "Change in Kontent.ai content" and copy the URL.
 Then go to Kontent.ai.
 Under **"Project settings"**, choose **"Webhooks"** and create a new webhook.
 Give it a name like "Netlify build", paste the URL into the **"URL address"** field and choose the [events to trigger the webhook](https://docs.kontent.ai/reference/webhooks-reference#a-events-to-trigger-a-webhook), you want to select just "DELIVERY API TRIGGERS" for content item events: "Publish" and "Unpublish".
 And that's it.
 Now whenever published content changes, your webhook will trigger a build in Netlify to ensure your static content is updated to the latest version.